David Zubik

 David Allen Zubik (/ˈzuːbɪk/ ZOO-bik; born September 4, 1949) is a retired American Catholic prelate who served as Bishop of Pittsburgh from 2007 to 2025.
 He previously served as Bishop of Green Bay from 2003 to 2007, and as Auxiliary Bishop of Pittsburgh from 1997 to 2003.

 Biography

 Early life and education

-David Zubik was born on September 4, 1949, in Sewickley, Pennsylvania, to Stanley (1927-2015) and Susan Zubik (née Raskosky; 1925-2006).
+David Allen Zubik was born on September 4, 1949, in Sewickley, Pennsylvania, to Stanley (1927-2015) and Susan Zubik (née Raskosky; 1925-2006).
 The grandson of Polish and Slovak immigrants, he is an only child.
-He was raised in Ambridge, Pennsylvania, and attended St. Stanislaus Church there.
-His parents would take him to a local amusement park after Sunday mass.
+He was raised in Ambridge, Pennsylvania where he attended St. Stanislaus Church.
+His parents would take him to a local amusement park after Sunday Mass.
 Zubik first considered becoming a priest in the first grade, but later thought about a law career.
 He finally decided to enter the priesthood after attending a retreat in 1965 in Pittsburgh.

 After graduating from St. Veronica High School in Ambridge in 1967, he entered St. Paul Seminary in Pittsburgh.
 He earned an undergraduate degree from Duquesne University in Pittsburgh in 1971.
 Zubik continued his studies at St. Mary's Seminary and University in Baltimore, Maryland, earning a Master of Divinity degree in 1975.